BenLehr/mail-tracker/README.md

 The following exceptions may be thrown.
 You may add them to your ignore list in your exception handler, or handle them as you wish.

--   jdavidbakr\MailTracker\Exceptions\BadUrlLink - Something went wrong with the url link.
+-   benlehr\MailTracker\Exceptions\BadUrlLink - Something went wrong with the url link.
 Basically, the system could not properly parse the URL link to send the redirect to.

 ## Amazon SES features